 When funding is approved there are a number of steps producers need to take.
 At each step information must be provided to NZ On Air.

-We notify the producer and broadcaster of funding decisions within 48 hours of the Board meeting.
+We notify the producer and broadcaster/platform of funding decisions within 48 hours of the Board meeting.

 A full list of decisions is included in our newsletter.
 We may also issue a media release.
 Funding is confidential until we have announced it.